suitzero/edufantasyconsole/README.md

 # Abstract

  This project was being done for the educational technology course from my master degree.
-In short, it's a quick ripping off version of pico8 with a tutorial.
+In short, it's a quick copy version of pico8 with some tutorial.
  It's demo can be accessed from the following address,

  https://suitzero.github.io/edufantasyconsole/